 Record of Final Action: Approved at the FPOM FPP meeting 1/23/2020

-Juvenile Fish Facilities - Winter Maintenance Period (December 1 – March 31*).
+Juvenile Fish Facilities - Winter Maintenance Period (December 1 – March 31).

-*In 2019, the JBS and SMF will begin operations on March 1, as described below.

 Submersible traveling screens (STS) will remain in place and the juvenile bypass system (JBS) channel will operate through December 15 to prevent adult salmonids from falling back through turbine units, thereby shortening some aspects of the winter maintenance period by two weeks.
 Priority units will be screened during this period to the extent practicable (barring operational failure); STSs will only be removed from non-priority units when necessary to begin maintenance.
 After December 15, all STSs may be removed.

 Dewater DSM channel only when required for inspection, maintenance, or structural modifications (section 5).
 Minimize the outage period to the extent practicable.